bibleexchange/church_ministry__textbook/en/2001_types-of-leaders-in-the-church.md

 > The creative power of the early Church was strong enough to fashion its own offices for the conduct of congregational life and divine worship.… Early Christianity took over words which were predominantly secular in their current usage and which had not yet been given any sharply defined sense.
 It linked these words with offices which were being fashioned in the community, and thus gave them a new sense which was so firmly welded with the activity thereby denoted that in all languages they have been adopted as loan-words to describe Christian office-bearers.
 (TDNT 2:91)
 > Mounce, W. D. (2000).
 Pastoral Epistles (Vol. 46, p.
 197).
 Word, Incorporated.

-#### Official position in the church
+### Official position in the church

 > There is no suggestion in the text that the deacon is subordinate to the overseer.
 Both performed vital functions in the church, and it is the deacon who is expressly told that a reward awaits those who serve well.
 > Mounce, W. D. (2000).
 Pastoral Epistles (Vol. 46, p.
 196).
 Word, Incorporated.

-When comparing the requirements for episkopē and diakonis in 1 Timothy 3, we the difference that diakonis were not required to teach.
+When comparing the requirements for overseer and deacon in I Timothy chapter 3, we the difference that deacons were not required to teach.

 > The requirements for a deacon suggest that there would be substantial contact with people: not double-tongued; a dignified wife; faithful in marriage; a well-managed family.
 The requirement that they not be greedy may suggest some responsibility for the church’s purse, perhaps in the disbursement of funds to the poor.
 > Mounce, W. D. (2000).
 Pastoral Epistles (Vol. 46, p.
 195).
 Word, Incorporated.

 Because the same word is used in an official and unofficial manner, sometimes we have to guess which meaning is meant.
-Some people that say that women cannot be in ministry say that Pheobe was only a servant and not a deacon(ess).
+Some people that say that women cannot be in ministry say that Phoebe was only a servant and not a deacon(ess).

-#### List of deacons in the New Testament:
+### List of deacons in the New Testament:

-- Pheobe (Rom.
+- Phoebe (Rom.
 16:1)
 - Tychicus (Eph.
 6:21)

 Many times in the early church, female deacons were called "widows." (wajane)

-### Elder (εώτεροι | neōteros) and Presbyter (πρεσβύτερος | presbyteros) (Trans. mzee in all SW versions)
+## Elder (εώτεροι | neōteros) and Presbyter (πρεσβύτερος | presbyteros) (Trans. mzee in all SW versions)

 This is the most common name for leaders in the church.
 It could just refer to an older peron in the church, but also could be an actual appointed position: